oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Use of Qualitative Severity Rating by Issuing Party
 <use-of-qualitative-severity-rating-by-issuing-party>
-For each item in `metrics` provided by the issuing party it MUST be tested that it does not use the qualitative severity rating.
+For each item in `metrics` provided by the issuing party it SHALL be tested that it does not use the qualitative severity rating.

 #quote(block: true)[